pattonsgirl/CEG3120/Projects/Project4/README.md

 ## Part 3 - Diagramming

 Include a diagram (or diagrams) of the continuous integration process.
+A good diagram will label tools used and how things connect.
+This diagram would probably look best near your project description.

 ### Resources